OVS Offload Using ASAP2 Direct

 The current actions supported by ASAP2 include packet parsing and matching, forward, drop along with VLAN push/pop or VXLAN encapsulation/decapsulation.

 Install the required packages.
-For the complete solution, you need to install supporting MLNX_EN (v4.4 and above), iproute2, and openvswitch packages.
+For the complete solution, you need to install supporting MLNX_OFED (v4.4 and above), iproute2, and openvswitch packages.

 To set up SR-IOV: